-I rejected the majority of the work and they had to do it over, again and again.
+I rejected the majority of the work, and they had to do it over, again and again.
 The workers loved it.
 The foreman hated me, even trying later to bribe me.

-Eventually, one of the crew that spoke English told me why they hated him so much.
-Many evenings they collected at a place in town with a couple of pool tables.
+Eventually, one of the crew members that spoke English told me why they hated him so much.
+Many evenings they collected at a bar in town with a couple of pool tables.
 They wanted to have a couple of beers and knock a few pool balls around.
 The whole thing was social, just a way to relax and get ready for the next day.

 Often the foreman would show up and put his quarter down on the table.
 He was a better player than any of his crew.
 As the winner, he would hog the table for the evening.
 What he should have done is win two games, give it up and buy a round of beer for his crew.
 Nope, he was a bully.

 I asked the crew workers to find me the best pool player who also spoke English.
 We drove to another town to do some testing.
-We played a couple of games and in this way, I could see how to discuss my plan.
-Then I showed him the technological tricks, right and left handed play.
-Then I played one handed with both right and left hands.
+We played a couple of games, and in this way, I could see how to discuss my plan.
+Then I showed him the technological tricks, right, and left-handed play.
+Then I played one-handed with both right and left hands.

-His appraisal was that the foreman wasn’t even in the ball park of being able to beat me.
+His appraisal was that the foreman wasn’t even in the ballpark of being able to beat me.
 I gave them my phone number at the apartment so that they could call me up when he appeared at their pool game.

-As the winner, he broke the racked balls and after a couple of shots, I ran the table.
+As the winner, he broke the racked balls, and after a couple of shots, I ran the table.
 He knew nothing about defensive play.
 He went balls-to-the-wall at every turn.

 The city construction inspector took over.
 He was a nice guy with a family.
 He couldn’t understand how he could inspect since he knew nothing about airports.
-I explained that it was pure corruption and he better keep his head down and approve everything.
+I explained that it was pure corruption, and he better keep his head down and approve everything.
 My boss flew in to reject some of the major faulty work and they had to fix it, but still most got approved.